Why do women use more exclamation marks than men?

 To exclaim or not to exclaim

 But when it comes to everyday communication, between colleagues and clients and on social media, the question of whether to exclaim or not to exclaim can be a little more complicated.
+And if this is one of many things confusing you with communication and you’d like to improve your communication skills, check out my one to one course, Communication Spark.

 Does using the exclamation mark make us sound shrill?
 Does it add warmth or weakness?